Santa Clarita Hit and Run Attorney, Criminal Defense Lawyer

 § 20001.
 Duty to stop at scene of a car accident; Punishment for violations

-himself or herself, or in the death of any person shall immediately stop the vehicle at the scene of the
+than himself or herself, or in the death of any person shall immediately stop the vehicle at the scene of

 (b) (1) Except as provided in paragraph (2), any person who violates subdivision (a) shall be

-car accident described in subdivision (a) results in death or permanent, serious injury,
+(2) If the car accident described in subdivision (a) results in death or permanent, serious injury, any

-that imprisonment and fine.
-However, the court, in the interests of justice and for reasons stated in the
+both that imprisonment and fine.
+However, the court, in the interests of justice and for reasons stated

 consideration the defendant's ability to pay the fine and, in the interests of justice and for reasons